nacis/atlasofdesign.org/about/index.md

 ## Volume 3

-Volumes 1-3 have been reprinted and are now available to order.
+Volume 3 has been reprinted and is now available to order.
 Please visit our [reprints page](/reprints).

 Learn more about the book and contributors [here](/2016/10/16/v3-pre-release/).